toys

 ssh-exec Execute a script on a remote host

-strip-trailing-whitespace Strip trailing whitespace from one or more files
+strip-trailing-whitespace Yes Strip trailing whitespace from one or more files

 supercd.sh Yes Change to a directory that matches a pattern